The ingestion toxicity

 The ''high-level wastes'' consist mainly of fission products and actinides contained in the spent reactor fuel.

-The ''uranium mill tailings'' are sandy radioactive residues left over from mining and milling uranium ore to produce CANDU fuel.
+The ''uranium mill tailings'' are the sandy radioactive residues left over from mining and milling uranium ore to produce CANDU reactor fuel.

 The vertical axis indicates the "ingestion toxicity": it is the volume of water required to dilute the nuclear wastes to public drinking water standards.

-For the first 600 years the radioactivity is due, almost exclusively, to the fission products, and for the following 100,000 years the main radioactive isotopes are plutonium and americium.
+For the first 600 years the radiotoxicity is due, almost exclusively, to the fission products, and for the following 100,000 years the main radiotoxic isotopes are the "actinides" plutonium and americium.

 from A Race Against Time, pp. 91-93